Home » Skin Care » Body Skin Care » Skin Tanning

 Nevertheless, the SPF doesn’t necessarily translate to a time limit in the sun.
 If you use SPF 30 instead of SPF 15, it does not mean that you can stay in the sun for that much longer.
 These numbers merely indicate the percentage of UVB ray filtration.
 Practically, SPF 15 products filter out 93 % of UVB rays while SPF 30 products filter 97%.
 This percentage decreases due to factors such as different types of skin, humidity, sweat and any contact with water.
 So, after a couple of hours, both SPF 15 and SPF 30 become ineffective and the difference between the two minimizes.

 Just how long do you stay in the scorching sun?
-Your sunscreen may be SPF 15, 30 or more, but people with skin usually notice some redness after 20 minutes.
+Your sunscreen may be SPF 15, 30 or more, but people with light skin usually notice some redness after 20 minutes.
 So, if you’re using SPF 30, then your equation would go something like this: SPF 30 x 20 min = 600 min/60 = 10 hours.
 In other words, you have some, albeit small, level of sun protection for almost 10 hours.
 Remember, it may take up to 24 hours to see a severe sunburn.

 You know your own body.
 Be mindful of your complexion and the levels of melanin in your skin when approximating your sun tanning sessions.
 Melanin is one such chemical that helps in absorbing the UV rays.
 It determines a human’s skin color and people across the globe have a vast array of complexions due to varying levels of melanin.
 Therefore, they tan at different rates.